a-y-man/join-actors/README.md

         - `filtering_while`: The singlethreaded filtering algorithm
         - `filtering_parallel`: The multithreaded filtering algorithm
         - `array_while`: The array-based matching algorithm
-        - `buffer-while`: The buffer-based matching algorithm, with a partially in-place merge implementation
         - `functions`: Utility functions for matching which are used by all algorithms
       - `util`: Miscellaneous utilities used by the other code
       - `CodeGenerationMacros.scala`: Defines the `receive` macro used to create join definitions